 The Pivotal Moment

 This was the turning point for me that completely changed my life.
 I had a breakdown from guilt.
 But little did I know that my breakdown was soon to become my biggest breakthrough.
-In that moment, I made it my mission to learn, practice and teach how my Deen could redefine the productivity standards for everyone.
+At that moment, I made it my mission to learn, practice, and teach how my Deen could redefine the productivity standards for everyone.